 While it is hardly a secret to anyone that good routines lead to healthier and more productive lives, we often fail to follow them.
 A big part of the reason for that is because a lot of healthy and smart choices require effort and, sometimes, sacrifice.

-With today’s article, we hope to not only provide you with plenty of examples and ideas of daily routines that you can get inspired by but also show you how you can stick to them with minimal difficulties.
+With today’s article, we hope to not only provide you with plenty of examples and ideas of daily routines that you can get inspired by, but also show you how you can stick to them with minimal difficulties and how to fit a daily routine into your life using online planning.

 Why do I need a daily routine?